 - Select the right size of table cloth (if it is used) so that all four corners of the tablecloth hang equally and the edges touch the seats of the chairs after spreading.

 - To place the tablecloth more perfectly and quickly, you can position the center fold just on the center area of the table and then open the cloth to cover the tabletop.
-This process also very effective in replacing soiled table cloths even in presence of guests.
+This process is also very effective in replacing soiled table cloths even in presence of guests.

 - For better protection and better presentation you should use a silencer (pad or tablecloth) under the top cloth.

 - To replace the soiled linen, move the centers items like condiments, candles, and flowers to one half of the tablecloth.
 To do so safely, fold the soiled cloth and keep the items on the open half part of the table or silencer.
 Remove whole part of the soiled linen after carefully enfolding the crumbs.